yyc12345/MyBlog/README.md

-# yyc12345 の Blog Repository
+# My blog

+This is my blog repository.